Vector fields with big and small volume on the 2-sphere

 Up to now the relative homology class of a vector field on $M^\star$ is determined by a unique index, namely, the integer $k$.
-Based on the known cases $k=0,1$ and Proposition \ref{Almostcertaincandidates}, we may finally and firmly state a conjecture. \begin{conjec} For each $k\in\Z^+$, the meridian type vector field $X_{\mathrm{m},k}$ realizes minimal volume in its (relative) homology class. \end{conjec}
+Based on the known cases $k=0,1$ and Proposition \ref{Almostcertaincandidates}, we could finally state a conjecture: For each $k\in\Z^+$, the meridians type vector field $X_{\mathrm{m},k}$ realizes minimal volume in its (relative) homology class.

+However, last but not least, the question has been solved.
+Some of the previous results can also be found in \cite{BritoJackelineIcaroAdriana}, including the next theorem.
+Since $k>0$ is a topological invariant, the above conjecture fades away. \begin{teo}[\cite{BritoJackelineIcaroAdriana}] Let $Z$ be a unit vector field on $M^\star$ and $k+1=\max\{ I_Z(p_N),I_Z(p_S)\}$.
+Then